vbookshelf/Chat-with-a-Gemini-powered-AI-Influencer/README.md

 <br>

 We expect AI Influencers to follow the playbook used by successful human influencers.
-However, AI has the potential to come up with something truly unexpected and break traditional influencer paradigms - by creating less predictable and more dynamic content.
+However, AI has the potential to come up with something truly unexpected and break traditional influencer paradigms.
 One example of this is generating personalized content on the fly during a chat with a subscriber.

 In the attached notebook you will see that the user, a fireman named Jack, asks why so many firemen suffer heart attacks.
 Molly, a healthcare AI Influencer, is able to search the web (using Google Search) and provide a detailed and grounded response to the user's question.
 Because Molly is powered by the Google Gemini model, she can produce content in multiple languages, 24/7.